shaneburns/ChemMVC/ReadMe.md

 composer install
 ```

-The project structure is setup and composer dependencies installed.
+The project structure is now setup and composer dependencies installed.
 You're ready to start building your web project.

 To the controllers.